 If you want to know how to build a homemade pallet smoker, you're in luck!
-Here's a detailed tutorial on how you can start building and get smoking in no time!
+Here's a detailed tutorial from our sister site diyprojects.com on how you can start building a homemade pallet smoker and get smoking in no time!

-Yes, with a pile of old pallets, less than $100 and a bit of work, we built this really cool smokehouse.
-3’x3′, it’s big enough to smoke a whole animal, or at least a few big trays of meat plus some links of sausage.
+Yes, with a pile of old pallets, less than $100, and a bit of work, we built this really cool smokehouse.
+3′ x 3′, it is big enough to smoke a whole animal or at least a few big trays of meat plus some links of sausage.

-I love this project – It still amazes me what you can build with repurposed wood and how great it looks.
-We really wanted to make a big DIY smoker, but most of the plans we looked that showed you how to build a smokehouse were too small and/or they called for using quite a bit of expensive materials.
+I love this project.
+It still amazes me what you can build with repurposed wood and how great it looks.
+We really wanted to make a big DIY smoker, but most of the plans we looked that showed you how to build a smokehouse were too small and/or they called for using quite a lot of expensive materials.
 We never found plans that really met our requirements, so we ended up making our own.

 Our considerations for DIY smoker plans were:

-- size – it needed to be big enough to a lot of items at once and also smoke large items
+- Size – it needed to be big enough to fit a lot of items at once and also smoke large items

-I don't know if you have ever smoked meat before, but it is a rewarding, yet time consuming task.
+I don't know if you have ever smoked meat before, but it is a rewarding yet time-consuming task.
 Since your meat will be preserved, and therefore good for a long time, it makes the most sense to be able to smoke a lot at once.
-After determining how much wood we needed for a decent size smoker, we decided to go with repurposed pallets.
+After determining how much wood we needed for a decent-sized smoker, we decided to go with repurposed pallets.
 For less than $100, we were able to put together this great smokehouse that can hold a ton of meat.
-Multiple racks for smoking as well as a place to hang sausages, you can even hang a whole deer in it if you like.
+Multiple racks for smoking as well as a place to hang sausages–you can even hang a whole deer in it if you like.

-Here are the supplies you need to get started and the instructions and video for this cool project:
+Here are the supplies you need to get started, and the instructions and video tutorial for this cool project:

 - 20-30 pallets, deconstructed (need pallets? read this post about finding free pallets and this post about finding the safest pallets to use for your project)